unitycatalog/unitycatalog/clients/python/README.md

 This package shares the root `unitycatalog.*` namespace with the other suite of unitycatalog official packages (`unitycatalog-ai`, `unitycatalog-openai`, etc.).

-The sbt assembly process for this SDK will:
+The sbt generation process for this SDK will:

-1. Remove the generated `__init__.py` file from within the root `unitycatalog` directory.
-Having any `__init__.py` file in any of the shared namespace packages at this level will invalidate the inferred shared namespace logic when Python resolves common namespaces, effectively breaking all installed packages.
+1. Exclude the creation of the root `__init__.py` file from the shared namespace root (`unitycatalog`).
-2. Remove the `git_push.sh` script as it is not needed and should not be used for identification of a release (these packages are deployed to PyPI, not GitHub).
-3. Replace the `pyproject.toml` generated file with the deployment `pyproject.toml` file that resides within the `unitycatalog/clients/python/build` directory.
-4. Replace the `README.md` generated file with the deployment `README.md` files.
-This file is attached to the PyPI deployment and should be kept up to date with important information regarding the Python SDK.
-5. Replace the `setup.py` generated file with the deployment `setup.py` file.
-This is to ensure that if a script-based installation from the generated package structure will build a valid namespace installation for local validation.
+2. Exclude the creation of package building files (`pyproject.toml` and `setup.py`) in favor of the distribution versions of these files.
+3. Remove additional irrelevant files (for details, see the definitions within the [.openapi-generator-ignore](.openapi-generator-ignore) file).
+4. Copy over the release versions of `pyproject.toml`, `setup.py`, and the release package `README.md` file to the correct locations within the generated code directories.

+For details on what operations are performed in the build process, see the [processing script](../../project/PythonPostBuild.scala) to learn more.

 ## Updating deployment build files